 The "p2plot" command launches program P2plot from the Phase2 command line, invoking input from the current graphics interface dataset (by default, "Phase2_plot.p2p"; see the "suffix" command).
-For example, starts P2plot in 2D diagram mode.
+Set a p2plot option of "2d" or "cross-section" to control the initial plot type.
+The "-reset" argument causes P2plot to open with the default configuration.
+For example, p2plot 2d starts P2plot in 2D diagram mode.